 Its days as "Berzerkly," when student protesters and tear-gas clouds filled the streets in the 1960s, are only a fading memory now, although Telegraph Avenue still keeps some of the countercultural traditions alive.
 A great university, "Cal's" faculty boasts some dozen Nobel Laureates. while beautiful parks, tree-lined streets, and unique shops typify this East Bay enclave.
-Berkeley continues to give more "power to the people" than any other US city, with a host of public services and aid to the disadvantaged that puts other communities to shame. 🕲 BART Berkelev
+Berkeley continues to give more "power to the people" than any other US city, with a host of public services that puts other communities to shame @ BART Berkeley